-NBME 25- NBME 30: Which is the Best Predictor for Passing Step 1
+NBME 26-NBME 31: Which is the Best Predictor for Passing Step 1

-There are an incredible number of resources out there for Step 1 preparation.
+There are innumerable resources available for Step 1 preparation.
 No one study approach will work for everyone or guarantee success.
 Whatever plan or resources you decide to use, everyone will need to use practice questions and practice exams.
-These help to really gauge how well they understand the content that will be tested on Step 1.
-In this post, we will review the NBME 25 and 30 to help you understand which of these is the best predictor for passing USMLE Step 1.
-We recommend taking a look at our 10-Week Step 1 schedule or our 5-week Step 1 schedule to help you get on your way to Step 1 success!
+These help to gauge how well you understand the content that will be tested in Step 1.
+In this post, we will review the NBME 26 – 31 to help you understand which of these is the best predictor for passing USMLE Step 1.
+We recommend taking a look at our 10-Week Step 1 schedule or our 6-week Step 1 schedule to help you get on your way to Step 1 success!

 Practice exams are one of, if not the most important factor of your Step 1 preparation.
 They provide a benchmark of how you are performing.
 Practice exams can also help you predict whether you are ready to take your exam.
 They are also very useful for breaking down your performance by subject area.
 This can help you identify areas where you might need to focus your studying.
 Taking all your practice exams seriously and thoroughly reviewing them is essential to your preparation for Step 1.
 You will get experience with the types of questions the USMLE will ask and review much of the content that could be covered on your exam.